piwakawaka-2020/PlantHeads/README.md

 - [x] I want to register an account with my name
 - [x] I log in and register my own plants to my account
 - [x] We can add a listing to the plant page and it saves it to a database
-- [ ] We can accept a listing and the app will notify the seller
+- [x] We can accept a listing and the app will notify the seller
 - [x] Unregistered users can see the plant database but cant save plants

 ### Stretch
 - [x] Uploading your own picture when making a listing
 - [x] Seperate buy/sell section for listings
-- [ ] More search filters
-- [ ] Plant identification by picture

-  ---

 ## Technical Scope Full Stack Requirements